ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-adding-a-new-mavlink-message.rst

 .. warning::

-   If the message you added has an ID greater that 255 you will need to enable Mavlink 2 support.
+   If the message you added has an ID greater that 255 you will need to enable MAVLink 2 support.
    This can be done by setting the relevant ``SERIALn_PROTOCOL`` parameters (e.g. ``SERIAL1_PROTOCOL``) to 2 and starting Mavproxy with the ``--mav20`` argument.

 **Step #6:** Consider contributing your code back to the main code base.